Houseboating 101

 3. Is the beach wide enough (175ft preferred) to get a good shoreline angle for anchor lines ?

-5. Is there enough is room to tie up any ski boats you may have?
+5. Is there enough is room to tie up any ski boats or PWC you may have?

 Other luxuries to look for in a camp site are: